 Leilani Sumabat, MS student, wins oral presentation award

+November 15, 2014.
 Leilani won third place for her presentation, "Host range and phylogenetic diversity of Corynespora cassiicola, cause of target spot of cotton in the southeastern USA," at the CAES Interdisciplinary Graduate Plant and Soil Symposium.

-Jane Stewart, postdoctoral researcher, wins poster presentation award
+Jane Stewart, postdoc, wins poster presentation award

-Jane was awarded third place for her poster "Extreme genetic diversity in Exobasidium maculosum, an emerging pathogen of blueberry in the southeastern USA'" at the 2014 Fall Retreat of the UGA Plant Center at Unicoi State Park.
+October 23, 2014.
+Jane was awarded third place for her poster "Extreme genetic diversity in Exobasidium maculosum, an emerging pathogen of blueberry in the southeastern USA" at the 2014 Fall Retreat of the UGA Plant Center at Unicoi State Park.